-The bill H. 4262 aims to amend the South Carolina Code of Laws by adding Section 44-1-175, which prohibits healthcare professionals in the state from administering synthetic mRNA-based gene therapies.
-The bill outlines specific definitions for synthetic mRNA-based gene therapies and clarifies that the prohibition does not apply to certain treatments, including those for noninfectious diseases, traditional vaccines, and FDA-authorized genetic therapies that do not utilize synthetic mRNA technology.
-The bill is motivated by concerns regarding the safety and long-term effects of synthetic mRNA therapies, citing potential risks such as contamination, inadequate consent, and unknown public health threats.
+The bill H. 4262 seeks to amend the South Carolina Code of Laws by adding Section 44-1-175, which prohibits healthcare professionals in the state from administering synthetic mRNA-based gene therapies.
+The bill outlines specific definitions for synthetic mRNA-based gene therapies and establishes exceptions for certain treatments, such as those for noninfectious diseases, traditional vaccines, and FDA-authorized genetic therapies that do not utilize synthetic mRNA technology.

-Additionally, the bill establishes penalties for healthcare professionals who violate this prohibition, including a mandatory suspension of their license for at least one year, with the possibility of further penalties at the discretion of the licensing board.
-Each licensing board is required to report violations to the Director of the Department of Public Health, who will maintain records for a minimum of seven years and provide annual updates to the General Assembly regarding the nature and number of violations.
-The act will take effect upon approval by the Governor.
+Additionally, the bill imposes penalties for violations, including a mandatory suspension of the healthcare professional's license for at least one year, with the possibility of further penalties at the discretion of the licensing board.
+It also requires professional licensing boards to report any violations to the Department of Public Health, which will maintain records for a minimum of seven years and provide annual updates to the General Assembly regarding the nature and number of violations.

 Statutes affected: